Should You take Pregnancy Diarrhea Medication?

-If you are in danger of becoming dehydrated from vomiting and/or diarrhea, and your illness does not seem to be self-limiting, your doctor may choose to rehydrate you with intravenous solution that can be administered over several hours while you are an outpatient in the doctor’s office or in an emergency room.
+If you are becoming dehydrated from vomiting and/or pregnancy diarrhea call your doctor.
+He may choose to rehydrate you with an intravenous solution in the doctor’s office or emergency room.

 For more comprehensive information on pregnancy, read The Healthy Pregnancy Book: Month by Month, Everything You Need to Know from America’s Baby Experts